yagarea/jektex/README.md

 _Why Jektex does not use conventional single `$` for inline formulas and double `$$` for display mode?
-Unfortunately this is how [kramdown](https://kramdown.gettalong.org/) (Jekyll's markdown parser) works and it would probably do be easier to write custom markdown parser than hacking kramdown to behave differently._
+This is how [kramdown](https://kramdown.gettalong.org/)(Jekyll's markdown parser) works so I decided to respect this convention.
+It makes this plugin more consistent and universal.

 ### Macros
 You can define global macros in your `_config.yml` file: